 Discover the career path of Maria Shriver, from the first major opportunity to industry-changing achievements.

-Maria Shriver is an American journalist, author, and member of the Kennedy and Shriver families.
-She served as the First Lady of California during her marriage to Arnold Schwarzenegger, whom she divorced after 25 years.
-Shriver founded The Women's Alzheimer's Movement, a non-profit organization dedicated to raising awareness and funding research for Alzheimer's prevention.
-She has been a prominent voice on women's health issues and social justice causes.
+Maria Shriver is an accomplished American journalist, author, and prominent member of both the Shriver and Kennedy families.
+She served as the former First Lady of California during her marriage to Arnold Schwarzenegger, whom she divorced in 2021.
+Beyond her media career and political associations, Shriver is recognized for founding The Women's Alzheimer's Movement, a nonprofit dedicated to raising awareness and funding for research on Alzheimer's disease, particularly its impact on women.

 In 1972, Maria Shriver volunteered for her father's U.S. vice presidential race and discovered her passion for broadcast journalism.